-The What Next? course is designed for 14-18 year-olds who wish to move into employment, academic or vocational education but lack the qualifications and skills to gain access to their chosen career.
-The course is a one year full-time for post-16 learners and up to two years full or part time for pre-16 learners.
+The What Next course is designed for 16-18 year-olds who wish to move into employment, academic or vocational education but lack the qualifications, skills and qualities to gain access to their chosen career.
+The course is a one year full-time programme of study.

 There are no formal entry requirements but all applicants are required to attend an interview and undertake an initial assessment of their English and Maths before being accepted on the course.
 You will need to be: